-The audit committee meets as needed to fulfill its responsibilities but will meet at least twice annually: once to review the audit plan and once to review the audited financial statements and the IRS Form 990 and related documents and approve the audit engagement and special investigations related to fraud, financial irregularities, and internal control failures.
+Notice of meetings shall be given by the Committee Chair to all Committee members.
 Meetings may be conducted in person, by phone, or by video conference.
-A quorum shall consist of the majority of Committee members, and a vote of the majority of members shall be required to approve a matter.
-Alternatively, a matter may be approved by unanimous written consent of the members without a meeting.
-All actions shall be reported to the Board.
+A quorum shall consist of the majority of voting Committee members, and a vote of the majority of voting members shall be required to approve a matter.
+Alternatively, a matter may be approved by unanimous written consent of the voting members without a meeting.

 Committee members are responsible for reviewing materials and making substantive contributions to the work of the group.

 The charter was approved by ORCID ’s Board of Directors on 26 March 2013 and amended on 17 November 2021 and 12 October 2023.